webDevBig/golem-js-preview-program/tasks/7-run-requestor-in-browser/FEEDBACK.md

 [

 What was your general experience with Golem Network?
 What was difficult/frustrating?
 What was a nice surprise?

-In what projects could you utilize Golem Network?
+In what projects could you utilize Golem Network? in my future projects.
 ]

 #### Preview Program